Visit Website

 Permission Denied Errors

-If you encounter a "Permission Denied" error when trying to run the installation script, it’s likely that the necessary permissions weren’t set correctly.
-Make sure you have executed the following command to adjust the mode bits:
+If you encounter this error when trying to run the installation script, it’s likely that the necessary permissions weren’t set correctly.
+Use the following command to adjust the mode bits:

 chmod +x install